ossia/score-docs/docs/reference-manual/processes/library/value-filter.md

 The Smooth process can be used to tame a noisy input stream, coming from a very sensitive sensor for example.
 The output of this process may be more usable than the raw stream to control other parameters.

+## Continuous

+This setting will keep smoothing the signal at a regular rate even if there is no input, by assuming that the last input value is being continuously fed in.
+This allows to transform a signal with a slow data rate, for instance with a new value every two seconds, into a smooth control signal.

 ## Amount

 0 applies the least amount of filtering, 1 the most.